andres0191/open-urls/README.md

 ## Overview
 **Open URLs Crawler** is a Python-based web scraper designed to extract all unique hyperlinks from a given website.
-It intelligently filters out duplicate links that share the same root domain and excludes unwanted domains such as major social networks or common platforms (e.g., Google, YouTube, Microsoft, etc.).
+It intelligently filters out duplicate links that share the same root domain.

 This tool combines the power of **Selenium** for JavaScript-rendered pages and **BeautifulSoup** for parsing static HTML content.
 The final output is neatly saved into an Excel file for easy review and data management.